 SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

-LEAP has seen use of SNAP (Supplemental Nutrition Assistance Program, the federal government's aid to the lowest wage earners) skyrocket at our markets in recent years.
+LEAP has seen use of SNAP skyrocket at our farmers markets in recent years.
 In early 2022, SNAP use was up 117 percent over the same time in 2021.
-Customers participating in Virginia Fresh Match (also federal funding, distributed through a statewide network, that doubles the value of SNAP on purchases of fruits and vegetables) bumped sales at LEAP's markets 93 percent over sales during the same time in 2021.
+Customers participating in Virginia Fresh Match (a statewide program that doubles the value of SNAP on purchases of fruits and vegetables) bumped sales at LEAP's markets 93 percent over sales during the same time in 2021.
 This tells us that people who receive these incentives are hungry for healthy food.
 They are showing up to spend their SNAP dollars not at the chain grocery store but at LEAP's Mobile Market and farmers markets.

-Market Bucks and Harvest Bucks can bridge the gap.
+LEAP's Market Bucks program can bridge the gap.

 Research shows that when people who have a tough time accessing fruits and vegetables are able to afford them, whole communities become healthier.